SenseLogic/CODA/README.md

 *   Develop **"baby code"** that looks so simple and obvious that even a child could quickly understand what it does.

-*   Immediately **refactor components** and their **client code** when the their modularity or reusability needs to be fixed.

 *   When you see **design or implementation flaws**, correct them immediately.
-If you put them off, they will eventually build up, so always leave the code in a better state than you found it.
+If you put them off, they will eventually build up and slow you down in the future, so always leave the code in a better state than you found it.

-*   Never write sloppy code when you are on a hurry, this will actually slow you down in the future.
-    Developing **clean maintainable code** is what will really help you **ship faster**, so be a source of **order**, not of chaos.

 *   Make the application **resilient** to external conditions (network failures, missing or corrupted files, etc).

 *   Check invalid method parameters with **assertions** in the debug build.

-*   Preferably use :
+*   For performance reasons, preferably use :

     *   public attributes without getters and setters.
     *   public non-virtual methods.